isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 4. Is there a fee to apply for a VTP?

 No, there is no fee payable for the application of a VTP.
-However, travellers will have to make payment for their Day 3 and Day 7 post-arrival COVID-19 Polymerase Chain Reaction (PCR) tests at the point of application.

-[Note: Travellers entering Singapore with effect from 18 October 2021, 2359 hours will not be required to undergo post-arrival COVID-19 PCR tests, and will not have to make any payment at the point of application.]

 #### 5. Do travellers travelling with family members need to apply a VTP for every individual?